 15) UE removed: a UE is to be removed from the network slice.

-16) Trigger evaluated: the NF (CTF) determines that the removal of UE would cause the termination trigger to be passed.
+16) Trigger evaluated: the NSACF (CTF) determines that the removal of UE would cause the termination threshold trigger (e.g. N3) to be passed.

-17) Charging Data Request [Termination]: the NF (CTF) terminates the charging session by sending a request to the CHF for the passing of the threshold.
+17) Charging Data Request [Termination]: the NSACF (CTF) terminates the charging session by sending a request to the CHF for the passing of the threshold.

 18) Account, Rating Control: the CHF may use the information to rate and make deductions from customer's account balance.